 Address: Glapthorn Road, Oundle, PE8 4JA

-Oundle Fire Station is crewed by nine part-time, on-call fire-fighters who respond to alerters when there is an incident that they need to attend.
+Oundle Fire Station is crewed by eight part-time, on-call fire-fighters who respond to alerters when there is an incident that they need to attend.

 Together the crew cover the second largest patch within the county, with a total ground area of almost 21,000 hectares.
 Oundle itself is a small market town with a mix of residential properties and a variety of businesses.

 The town has four schools, one of which is a large public school.
 The on-call crew enjoy excellent relations with all of the schools and will regularly attend them to show students around the fire engine and demonstrate drills in areas such as road traffic collisions and water rescue.